vanus-labs/docs/content/vanus-connect/template-guides/github-issue-discord.md

 ### Step 2: Configure Sink - Get the Discord Webhook URL

-- Open Discord in your browser and go to your desired Discord Server
+- Open Discord in your browser and go to your desired Discord Server.

-- Go to the Server settings and click on Integrations
+- Go to the Server settings and click on **Integrations**.

-- Click on New Webhook.
-Open the newly created Webhook and Copy the Webhook URL
+- Click on **New Webhook**.

 ![2.png](imgs/github-issue-discord-2.PNG)

 ![3.png](imgs/github-issue-discord-3.PNG)

+- Open the newly created Webhook and Copy the Webhook URL.

 ### Step 3: Configure Subscription

-- Go back to Vanus Connect website and scroll down to Sink Configuration
+- Go back to the Vanus Connect website and scroll down to Sink Configuration.

-- Paste the copied URL in the Webhook URL section and click Submit
+- Paste the copied URL in the Webhook URL section and click **Submit**.

-- Your connection has been successfully created
+- Your connection has been successfully created.

 ![4.png](imgs/github-issue-discord-4.PNG)